tladuke30/cpp-portfolio-project/README.md

 ## How did you approach designing software?
 What techniques or strategies would you use in the future to analyze and design a similar software application?

 I approached software design by gathering requirements, analyzing possible solutions, evaluating operating platforms, and selecting the best architecture for the project.
 In the future, I would continue using requirements analysis, UML modeling, design documentation, and stakeholder feedback to guide the development process.

+# CS 250 – Agile and Scrum Reflection

+## How do I interpret user needs and implement them into a program?
+How does creating user stories help with this?

+I interpret user needs by gathering requirements and understanding what the user wants the software to accomplish.
+User stories help break requirements into manageable tasks from the user's perspective, making it easier to prioritize features and ensure the final product provides value.

+## How do I approach developing programs?
+What Agile processes do I hope to incorporate into my future development work?

+I approach program development by first understanding requirements, planning tasks, and then implementing solutions incrementally.
+Agile processes such as sprint planning, daily communication, backlog prioritization, and retrospectives help improve organization and adaptability.
+In the future, I plan to continue using iterative development and regular feedback to improve project outcomes.

+## What does it mean to be a good team member in software development?

+Being a good team member means communicating effectively, collaborating with others, meeting commitments, and supporting the success of the team.
+Good team members remain open to feedback, contribute ideas, and work together to solve problems while maintaining a positive and professional attitude.